IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/Sample-Ext.md

 CREATE TYPE status_type AS ENUM ('active', 'inactive', 'pending');
 ```

+For more detailed information on `CREATE TYPE`, you can refer to the [PostgreSQL documentation on `CREATE TYPE`](https://www.postgresql.org/docs/current/sql-createtype.html).

 Implementing the Data Types:
 ```sql
 -- Use the composite type in a table column